 José Luis Cacao was 27 years-old when he was selected as a GOJoven Fellow.
 His professional experience includes working for the Mental Health Unit of the Alta Verapaz Heath Center and with youth in seven municipalities, providing training and coordinating activities related to SRH.
+He completed his Bachelor’s Degree in Clinical Psychology in 2018 and has wroked as a consultant for the Ministry of Education.
 This young leader, fluent in both Spanish and Quqchí, was elected by his community to be a representative on the Community Development Advisory Board (COCODE).
 Prior to taking on this elected post he was part of the COCODE’s board of directors.
 José’s hopes to establish an NGO focused on young victims of sexual and domestic violence in his community.

 Adolfo Eduardo Có Coy was 25 years-old when he was selected as a GOJoven Fellow.
 This indigenous youth leader who is fluent K’iché, Poqomchi and Spanish.
 He is the president of Equilibrium, an autonomous youth group that focuses on gender equity, human rights and agricultural issues.
 He has coordinated a wide range of projects, including an organic composting with the Community Development Advisory Board (COCODE) and maternal mortality prevention.
 His goal is to create job opportunities for youth in businesses like the small construction company he owns and to do effective outreach in SRH to communities that have little access to such information so that they can make informed decisions about their lives.